 Student Affairs also keeps students informed of curriculum changes, facilitate progression related problem solving and consults with faculty as needed to best meet student's The Americans with Disabilities Act (ADA).
 In addition, the Student Affairs team can assist with identification of resources for financial or social needs.
-Please refer to the Office of Student Services and Student Affairs for more information.
+Please refer to the Office of Student Services and Student Affairs for more information on the Health and Wellbeing Resources